Hi. It's me,

 Some projects I've built over the years.

-I grew up in Idaho and was raised together with 7 siblings by 2 amazing parents.
+I grew up in Idaho.
+I have 7 siblings and 2 amazing parents.
 We enjoy camping, fishing, skiing, and exploring the outdoors.
 We grew up together, played games, attended church, and ate family dinners every night.
 Our parents helped us build bonds with each other that are strong to this day.

 I took an interest in computers when I was young.
 I also enjoyed electronics and taking apart toys and machines as a child to see how they worked.
 My father was an electrical contractor, and had a garage full of wire and electrical parts, and I used to play in there a lot, and try to build robots and tinker with various tools and equipment.
 I remember watching my older brothers write computer programs in (q)Basic, and I would learn from them and read their code.